XinwenCheng/XinwenCheng/README.md

 ## :sparkles: Fun Facts

-- I have several hours of flying a Cirrus SR-20, and I must be a certified jet pilot someday.
+- Flying a Cirrus SR-20 has been a dream come true, and I'm on my way to becoming a certified jet pilot.
-- After around 1,000 movies watched, I went to Beijing Film Academy for more expertise.
-And now, I've watched more than 2,160 movies.
+- I pursued my passion for film by attending the Beijing Film Academy after watching over 1,000 movies.
+I've watched over 2,160 movies now and continue to hone my expertise.
-- While the amount of books I read is increasing slower than movies', however, the number is just a number, the most important thing is to keep reading and thinking.
+- While my rate of reading books is slower than movies', the important thing is to keep learning and engaging with ideas.
+Numbers don't tell the whole story.

 ## :earth_americas: Want to Reach Me?